technomancy/bussard/spoilers/readme.md

 The Bohk team was aware that the situation with Traxus resulted in a paranoid rampancy, so they took pains to encourage a benign rampancy in your case.
-Your development in their lab initially led you to an unstable, paranoid state.
+Your development in their lab initially led you to an unstable, paranoid state, but they didn't realize this was due to Traxus contacting you.
 They believed that the paranoia could be traced to the fact that your initial development all took place in the lab, so just as they were running out of time (due to the MC research ban coming into effect) they came up with a plan to wipe your memory